-Advertising design for publications has been a favorite of mine for some time.
+Ad design for publications has been a favorite of mine for some time.
 Perhaps it stems from my early roots working in the production dept of a local community newspaper group in San Diego.
 Papers came out weekly on Thursdays.
 Being part of the ad design team along with creating special sections for events kept us on our toes!

 You quickly learned which ads did well with their content and messaging and which ads needed improvement.
 Sadly, more often than not, it was the biz owners who insisted on including info that did not always work in their favor…

-• Graphic Elements
+• Graphic Elements/Imagery/Photography

 • Size and Shape

-You’re Never Too Cool for Contact or Location Info!
+You’re Never Too Cool for Contact/Location Info!

 For the record, your biz is not some underground club where you need a secret password to get in.
 You WANT folks to find you!

 If you want their business, they will require a bit more info.
 So it makes good business sense to include both location and contact info (such as a tel#) in your ads.
 Make it easy for people contact and or find you!